 - Tackling technique: Learn to tackle with your head up and your body in a balanced position.

-- Blocking form: Maintain a low center of gravity and avoid overextending your knees.
+- Blocking form: Keep a low center of gravity and avoid overextending your knees.

 - Receiving routes: Practice proper cutting techniques and body control when changing direction.